FasterSpeeding/Tan-chan/docs/reference/components.md

 # tanchan.components

-Default dependency utilities used within Tanjun and their abstract interfaces.
+Commands, message components and modals implemented by Tan-chan for use with Tanjun and Yuyo.

 ::: tanchan.components.buttons
     options: